dridi/prompt/README.rst

 prompt
 ======

+ARCHIVED!
+  This repository is archived and development is permanently halted: have a look at rlwrap instead, it's a much more advanced and mature alternative to prompt.

 Isn't it frustrating to forget that you are not in an interactive prompt the moment you press a key like up?
 This is a classic problem with programs like ``telnet``, even when you use the escape character and get a prompt.